This post may contain affiliate links. Please read our disclosure policy.

 2 lb bag frozen hash browns, 1 (10.5 ounce) can cream of chicken soup, 1 cup sour cream, 1 stick unsalted butter – melted, 2 cups grated cheddar cheese, salt & pepper to taste

-• Add cheesy potatoes to a 9×13 baking dish.
+• Add potato mixture to a 9×13 baking dish.

 • Melt 1 stick of butter and pour over cornflakes in a small bowl – mix well.